kholia/OSX-KVM/README.md

   ```

   ATTENTION: Installing `Big Sur` is NOT recommended at this time, unless you
-  are a Hackintosh developer!
-Let the `Big Sur` setup sit at the `Country
+  are a Hackintosh developer, because ??? is difficult/doesn't work/something
+  else.
+Let the `Big Sur` setup sit at the `Country Selection` screen and
-  Selection` screen and other similar places for a while ;)
+  other similar places including ??? for ??? minutes in order to ???

   You can choose your desired macOS version here.
 After executing this step,
   you should have the `BaseSystem.dmg` file in the current folder.